camposfa/plhdbR/README.md

 Functions for working with life history and fertility data
 ----------------------------------------------------------

-The functions `read_bio_table` and `read_fert_table` read csv files of biography and fertility data, respectively, created by the download buttons for these tables on the [PLDDB website](https://plhdb.org/).
+The functions `read_bio_table` and `read_fert_table` read csv files of biography and fertility data, respectively, created by the download buttons for these tables on the [PLHDB website](https://plhdb.org/).
 These functions strip away blank lines and header lines, parse any date/time columns, and return a well-ordered `dplyr::tbl_df`, an extension of R's `data.frame`.
 To pull all the data from a given table, use search criteria like `'Study.ID != 10'`.
 Note that the data are **not** extensively error-checked at this stage.
 If you try to feed these functions a normal csv file, bad things might happen.

 ### Biography data